Gstorm3005/Business-Management-Software/README.md

 2. Commit your changes (`git commit -am 'Add some awesome feature'`).
 3. Push to your branch (`git push origin feature/awesome-feature`).
 4. Open a pull request and describe your changes in detail.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or feedback regarding the Business Management System, feel free to contact us at [business.management@example.com](mailto:business.management@example.com).